nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. The product should be available for downloads after each [GitHub release](https://github.com/AY2021S2-CS2103T-T13-1/tp/releases).
 3. The product's size in terms of the final `Jar` released should not exceed 100MB.
 4. The product should be an offline application, which should work regardless of internet connection.
-5. The product should be able to hold at least 200 flashcards without causing a delay in commands longer than 0.2 seconds.
+5. The product should be able to hold at least 100 flashcards without causing a delay in commands longer than 0.2 seconds.
-6. The product is not required to handle concurrency resulting from multiple instances of the applications running at the same time, as the product is supposed to support single user's usage.
+6. The product is not required to handle concurrency resulting from multiple instances of the applications running at the same time, as the product is supposed to support a single user's usage.
 6. The product should be open-sourced in the [GitHub repo](https://github.com/AY2021S2-CS2103T-T13-1/tp).
 7. The project is expected to adhere to a schedule that delivers a new iteration every one or two weeks throughout the whole development cycle.
 8. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) and